pulumi/pulumi-hugo/themes/default/content/docs/intro/pulumi-cloud/_index.md

 [Pulumi Cloud](https://app.pulumi.com) is a secure cloud service for individuals and teams using Pulumi's open-source SDK.
 It manages deployment state and secrets, enables search across your clouds, runs deployments, integrates with CI/CD, and enforces policies and access controls.

-The Pulumi CLI automatically uses the Pulumi Cloud unless you use a [self-managed backend](/docs/intro/concepts/state/).
+The Pulumi CLI automatically uses Pulumi Cloud unless you set up a [self-managed backend](/docs/intro/concepts/state/).

 ## Getting Started